noahgift/noahgift/README.md

 ### Noah Gift 👋

+NOTE:  Due to my ethical, security and leadership concerns about Microsoft, OpenAI, and Copilot I am migrating OFF GitHub to GitLab.
+You can find me here:  [https://gitlab.com/noahgift](https://gitlab.com/noahgift)

 What currently keeps me busy is working as an [Executive in Residence at the Duke MIDS (Data Science)](https://www.coursera.org/instructor/noahgift) and Duke AI Product Management program and as a consultant and author in Cloud Computing, Big Data, DevOps, and MLOps.
 The following visual resume is a good idea to show the kinds of things I have worked on in my life.
 I am a Rust Fanatic.

 ![visual](https://noahgift.com/img/noah_gift_visual_resume.jpg)